Wrapped in Red (song): Chart performance

 On the week ending November 16, 2013, "Wrapped in Red" entered the Billboard Holiday Digital Songs chart as an album cut at number five where it spent two weeks on the chart.
 On the week ending December 28, 2013, it debuted on the Billboard Canada AC chart at number 22 before ascending to number 10 a week after.
 It also entered the Gaon Singles Chart in South Korea at number 43 on the week ending November 23, 2013.
 Following its release as a single, "Wrapped in Red" debuted on the Billboard Adult Contemporary chart at number 11 on the week ending December 13, 2014, before rising to the No. 2 spot the following week.

 Music video

-The accompanying music video for "Wrapped in Red" was filmed by Weiss Eubanks in Nashville, Tennessee on October 6, 2014.
+The accompanying music video for "Wrapped in Red" was directed by Weiss Eubanks in Nashville, Tennessee on October 6, 2014.
 It premiered on Amazon.com on November 25, 2014.
 Presented in a vintage-looking tone, the video features various footage from Clarkson's Christmas past, interspersed with scenes of Clarkson performing the song against three backgrounds—white, dark, and red—symbolizing some the colors and atmosphere represented in the song.